 - Employer-provided retiree coverage

 - A parent’s health insurance policy that qualifies as one of the above

-Note: Short-term health plans, health care sharing ministries, stand-alone vision and dental plans, and plans that provide only limited benefits don't qualify as minimum essential coverage.
+*Note: Some policies purchased directly from insurance companies do not meet MEC such as Short-term health plans, health care sharing ministries, stand-alone vision and dental plans, and plans that provide only limited benefits don't qualify as minimum essential coverage.